2014. New beginnings, running for the Royal, fit families and smashing goals By Kassandra Reynolds

 Running Mums Australia is so excited to share this recent interview with super athlete and 2014 Commonwealth Games Bronze medalist Jess Trengove.
 Jess is an amazing marathon runner and I remember clearly the night we were all watching in awe of her stunning performance this year where she took home the bronze medal in Glasgow.
 Jess’s … Read more

-THE BERLIN MARATHON 2014 – By Clare Wardle
+The Berlin marathon 2014 – By Clare Wardle

 I decided to treat myself and my daughter (6yo Miss G) to a European holiday to celebrate turning 40.
 During the planning stages a friend told me he was going to run the Berlin marathon to celebrate his 50th birthday, and as I’d never been to Germany I told him we’d come as his support … Read more